qupath/qupath-docs/docs/tutorials/cell_classification.md

 This can be very effective, although computationally quite demanding whenever there are very large numbers of cells.

 A much faster alternative, which can give very good results, is to simply 'smooth' the existing measurements with the {menuselection}`Analyze --> Calculate features --> Add smoothed features` command.
 This will supplement the existing measurements with new measurements calculated by taking a weighted average of the corresponding measurements of neighboring cells.
-A pop-up dialog will ask which regions to smooth, select all annotations.
+A pop-up dialog will ask which regions to smooth; in this case, we select all annotations.

 The weighting depends on distance, i.e. cells that are further away have less contribution to the result.
 Technically, distance is based on centroids and the weighting is calculated from a Gaussian function, where the parameter required in the dialog box is the [full-width-at-half-maximum](https://en.wikipedia.org/wiki/Full_width_at_half_maximum) of the Gaussian function.